lenstok/lenstok/README.md

 NB: videos do not autoplay on iphone.
 <img src="https://i.imgur.com/4vNkStq.jpeg" height="400">

-11) Comments: click the comment button, same as on the webapp to go through to see more video details
+11) Comments: click the comment button below the video to go through to see more video details and to see and leave a comment.
 <img src="https://i.imgur.com/lasNpyM.jpeg" height="400">

 12) Discover page: The bottom scroll bar has timeline, upload, disover and profile links.
 This is the discover page.
 See other users, search categories or profiles.